Atlas200dk/sample-handposeRCcar/README.md

 -  **Postprocess**

 **Camera engine** takes frames from the Raspberry Pi camera and sends them to the inference engine. <br /><br />
-**Inference engine** resizes the frames using DVPP and then performs inference using the .om model.
+**Inference engine** resizes the frames using [DVPP](https://www.huaweicloud.com/intl/en-us/ascend/doc/Atlas200DK/1.32.0.0(beta)/en/en-us_topic_0204324961.html) and then performs inference using the [Offline Model](https://www.huaweicloud.com/intl/en-us/ascend/doc/Atlas200DK/1.32.0.0(beta)/en/en-us_topic_0204328934.html).
 It then sends the inference results to post process engine.<br /><br />
 **Postprocess engine** computes the keypoint coordinates from the inference output.
 It then computes an RC command (forward, backward, left, right, stop) from the keypoint coordinates.
-Finally it sends the results to presenter server and I2C/UART.
+Finally it sends the results to presenter server and [I2C](https://github.com/Atlas200dk/hardware_expansion/tree/master/sample-i2c)/[UART](https://github.com/Atlas200dk/hardware_expansion/tree/master/sample-uart).

 ## Building a Project<a name="en-us_topic_0228461904_section7994174585917"></a>